Sunday, September 03, 2023

 Grab the word: Choose about fifteen key words from the listening passage and write them on individual cards.
 Stick the cards on the wall or board, or if there are a a lot of students, place the cards on the desks after making duplicate copies.
 The students listen as you read the passage or play the recording, and they grab the words when they hear them.
 The winner is the person who grabbed the largest number of cards.
 As an alternative, instead of grabbing the words, the students put the words/phrases in order.
 A tip: warn them beforehand that the activity is violent!
 Though not strictly true, this tends to get them in the mood! (p.95)

 At its most basic, the activity runs exactly as stated.
 The students have a number of key words on individual cards.
 They listen to the recording, and put the key words in order.
-(I always do it in pairs, although this does mean I have to print up and cut a set of cards for each pair.)
+(You can see from the above excerpt that J.J.
+Wilson does this activity in groups or whole classes.
+I myself always do it in pairs, although doing it in pairs involves more sets of cards, and thus more printing and cutting.
+You could also do it as an individual activity, but that's more printing and cutting yet.)

 Depending on what the text lends itself to, there are also some variations that I've been exploring.